nguyensjsu/sp19-281-cloud-walkers/Docs/ProjectJournal.md

 	* The Kong gateway was blocking CORS, so disabled for now.
 Will need to re-enable after solving the CORS issue.

 * User Authorization:
+    * Updated the token to contain first name and last name
+    * Updated the login process with information stored
+    * Finish the deployment on AWS

 * User Activity:
     * Updated GET /userFollow API response json